 My four-stage 1973 road trip started in Apache Oklahoma.
 Katie Patterson drove us down in her Ford LTD in Stage One to stay with her folks, Mama and Papa Hays, in Shreveport Louisiana.
 There we ‘visited’, were spoiled (I was a third, honorary grandchild!), played golf – I recall smacking the ball under big old trees draped in lichen, or old man’s beard – and ate superbly.

-Larry and Ginny had packed their camping kit on the back seat; One more passenger meant we needed a U-Haul carrier on the roof.
+Larry and Ginny had packed their camping kit on the back seat; One more passenger meant we now needed a U-Haul carrier on the roof.

 I remember surprisingly little about this trip north-east!
 We left the Red River and crossed the Arkansas River near Little Rock; I remember camping: